 If the animal is a horse that needs water – please take it water in a bucket.
-If you would like to learn to interact with horses to help when you see one on a rope please consider attending our Free Horse Class.
+If it is something else to do with a horse in need please visit our Horse Rescue in Puerto Rico page.

 Is the Animal a Rooster or Pig or Bird or Turtle or Fish or Monkey?